 Causal history of medicine or literature in medicine can bring colleagues together.

 Recognizing the accomplishments of older physicians who have blazed trails in your hospital or community is a good way to include or bring up teaching points (e.g. “What we have learned from old Dr Smith”)

 Simple tools like videotaping or working with standardized patients are a great opportunity to do more teaching with seasoned physicians who can leverage these opportunities to foster learning.

-PE: It sounds like the skills you’re brushing up on in the Physician Effectiveness Project have had a positive impact on patients and your own experience as a clinician.
+PE: It sounds like the skills you’re brushing up on in the Clinician Experience Project have had a positive impact on patients and your own experience as a clinician.
 How so?